DavidCalebChaparroOrozco/Daily-Projects/README.md

   * **Performance Optimization**: Implemented image processing limits for efficient testing and evaluation of the YOLO model.

   This extension to Day 486's project provided valuable insights into real-time object detection systems and their application in face detection.
 The YOLO implementation completes the trilogy of face detection approaches (traditional CV with Haar, deep learning with MTCNN, and real-time detection with YOLO), offering a comprehensive comparison of different computer vision techniques for the same task.
 The PDF processing capability also expands the project's applicability to document analysis scenarios.
+* Day 489: 🏛️ Interactive Towers of Hanoi in Python 🎮

+  Today, I built an Interactive Towers of Hanoi game using Python and Pygame, implementing a classic puzzle with modern visualizations and gameplay mechanics.
+The project focuses on game development fundamentals and recursive problem-solving visualization.
+Below are the key highlights:

+  - **Game Core Implementation**: Developed the classic Towers of Hanoi puzzle logic with disk movement rules and win condition detection, using object-oriented programming principles.

+  - **Visual Representation**: Created a clean visual interface with color-coded disks, towers, and bases, making the puzzle state immediately understandable.

+  - **Difficulty System**: Implemented selectable difficulty levels (3-5 disks) that modify the puzzle's complexity according to the mathematical nature of the problem.

+  - **Interactive Controls**: Designed intuitive mouse-based controls where players select source and destination towers with visual feedback for selected towers.

+  - **Move Counter**: Added a move tracker to help players monitor their progress toward the optimal solution (2^n - 1 moves).

+  - **Animation System**: Basic but effective visual animations showing disk movements between towers with smooth transitions.

+  This project was an excellent exercise in game development fundamentals and recursive algorithm visualization.
+I gained practical experience in Pygame's rendering system, game state management, and user interaction patterns.
+The combination of mathematical puzzle logic with interactive gameplay elements proved particularly valuable for understanding how to make abstract concepts tangible through visualization.